delhivery/project-polaris/models.md

 - `Boolean`: a boolean value of "true" or "false".
 - `String`: a string of text.
 It may contain unicode characters
-- `Integer`: .
+- `Integer`: represents mathamatical integers
-- `Double`: .
+- `Double`: 64-bit precision floating point
 - `Datetime`: ISO 8601 datetime format or utc timestamp.
-- `null`: represents missing value.
-Accepts value as `null`.
 - `Array`: list of ordered elements.
 - `Object`: key value data.
 Value can be of any of the supported data types.

--  TODO: Datetime format, location, polygon etc
+TODO: Datetime format, location, polygon etc

 ## Document Type Definition